Conduct of a civil trial before the court

-Verified 02 November 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 21 October 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Before the court of justice, the parts at trial must be represented by a lawyer except in certain cases.